wlonk/arcadia/appendices/geography_and_culture.rst

 sails.
 Meanwhile, the men of the *Cinque Ports* believe their ancient rights let them import luxury goods like brandy and silk from France without tax, while the Revenue men brand them smugglers.

+Local legends speak of the sons of the giant Goemagot, slain by the first Trojans on English soil, who stalk the hills at night seeking vengeance for their father.

 South West
 ~~~~~~~~~~